KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 adduser <user>
 ```

 You can leave all the information empty.
-I recommend using a randomly generated passphrase, as it's easier to remember and type.
+I recommend using a randomly generated passphrase; it's easier to remember and type.

 To give the new user rights to use `sudo`, run the following command as `root`: